Author: Michelle Bruhn (Page 2 of 10)

 We started by deciding to not use synthetic chemicals in our garden.
 This is a first step that is truly the most important!
 Then we added a bird feeder and a bird bath and luckily had some beautiful mature trees on our property.
 Since then, we’ve added more wildlife features as we could, from more native plants they feed from, more watering spots and more cover, creating a little wildlife sanctuary.
 We actually went ahead and made it official with the National Wildlife Federation as a Certified Wildlife Habitat .

 In case you haven’t met yet, let me introduce you to THE SHRUB—the kind you drink.
+This rhubarb shrub recipe is a bright, sweet-tart way to preserve the season and bring a little sparkle to everyday sipping.

 Shrub What?

-The magic of any shrub is how it brings together the sweet of the fruit with the acid of vinegar—creating a depth of flavor that lays down a perfect base to build on.
+The magic of any shrub is how it brings together the sweetness of the fruit with the acid of vinegar—creating a depth of flavor that lays down a perfect base to build on.
 But typical of true magic, there’s a third part: the health benefits of probiotics and enzymes from the apple cider vinegar complete the trinity.

 The name alone gives you a warm fuzzy feeling and I can tell you from personal experience, their greenhouse is wonderfully warm even in the depths of winter… or at least most winters.